Drinking Water Operator Certification

 Go to > top.

 Fully complete a Water Supply System Operator Exam Application Form and submit it with the correct fee to the Minnesota Department of Health.
 The deadline for accepting applications is 15 days before the examination date.
 We will notify you by mail if you have been approved to take the exam.
-Call 651-201-4652 to obtain a copy of the Minnesota Water Operators Study Guide.
+Study aids for the different classifications are available.

 The written examination contains multiple choice questions.
 All exams are closed book and have a three-hour time limit.
 You will be given a formula sheet and we suggest the use of a calculator.
 An operator must score 70 or more points out of 100 to pass an exam.